Amazon Pharmacy: Launch and business model

 On November 17, 2020, Amazon launched Amazon Pharmacy.
 The move was described as "arguably Amazon’s broadest push into the healthcare business to-date."

 Amazon Pharmacy's business is based on sales.
 The company offers free, two-day home delivery of prescriptions to Amazon Prime subscribers.
 Amazon Pharmacy requires customers to establish a secure pharmacy profile to manage insurance and medical information.
 At the time of its formation, Amazon Pharmacy's operation was limited to the United States.
 At the time of its launch, Amazon Pharmacy also announced its intention to offer a help line staffed by pharmacists and a discount program for uninsured customers.

 Challenges faced by Amazon Pharmacy include the need for customers to ask doctors to redirect prescriptions, customer habit in using nearby brick-and-mortar drug stores, and customer desire to speak in person with a pharmacist.

 In October 2025 Amazon Pharmacy announced the launch of vending machines that dispense prescription medications, expanding its healthcare services beyond online delivery.
-The machines allow customers to verify their identity, consult with pharmacists virtually, and collect common prescriptions in select U.S.
+The machines allow customers to verify their identity, consult with pharmacists virtually, and collect common prescriptions in select U.S cities.
+These vending machines can be found at One Medical clinics in Los Angeles.